Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Introduction

-Lastly, let us mention the complex singularities part of our paper.
-To be able to apply star surgeries in building our manifolds, first we need to construct star shaped plumbings of symplectic 2-spheres inside symplectic 4-manifolds.
-To build such plumbings, we will proceed as follows.
-At first, in Section \ref{2nd}, we will present a geometric way of acquiring configurations of $I_n$ singular fibers inside the elliptic surface $E(1) := \CP \# 9\CPb$.
-Here the $I_n$ singular fiber is a plumbing of $n$ complex 2-spheres of self intersections -2 arranged in a cycle and was given by Kodaira in his famous work \cite{Kod}.
+Let us give the outline of the paper.
+In sections \ref{SW}, and \ref{recap} we give brief background on the Seiberg-Witten invariants and four types of star surgeries of \cite{KS}, respectively.
+In Section \ref{2nd}, we construct three different configurations of $I_n$ singularities in the rational elliptic surface $E(1) := \CP \# 9\CPb$, where the $I_n$ singular fiber, for $n\geq 2$, is a plumbing of $n$ complex 2-spheres of self intersections -2 arranged in a cycle and was given by Kodaira in his famous work \cite{Kod}.
 Indeed, in \cite{SSS}, Section 8.4 the authors constructed {\em a single} $I_n$ fiber in $E(1)$ from a pencil.
 However they noted the following fact: ``To understand the other fibers in such a(n elliptic) fibration (over $S^2$) is considerably harder, and when studying more singular fibers, we rather use the monodromy theoretic approach."
-In the following section, we will explain how to obtain more than one $I_n$ singularity in $E(1)$ in a completely geometric way, without using any monodromies.
-Namely, starting from specific pencils of cubic curves, by symplectic blow-ups we will realize configurations of $I_n$ fibers, by following the work in \cite{Naru}.

-Then, in sections \ref{3rd}, \ref{4th} and \ref{5th}, by using the $I_n$ singularities, we will construct star shaped plumbings in certain symplectic 4-manifolds and apply star surgeries.
-In this way, in Section \ref{3rd} and \ref{4th} we will obtain minimal, simply connected and symplectic 4-manifolds with one basic class that are lying on the Noether line and between the half Noether and Noether lines, respectively.
-In the last section we will give additional constructions and show that our manifolds are on and above the Noether line.
+In our work, without using any monodromies, in a completely geometric way we construct three configurations of $I_n$ fibers with sections in $E(1)$, where each of the configurations has more than one $I_n$ singularity.
+In each construction we start with a different pencil of cubic curves and obtain a different configuration of $I_n$ fibers with sections.
+Next, by using these three configurations, in Section \ref{plumbings}, we build four types of star plumbings.
+For each plumbing, we give three different ways of embedding it inside (some blow-ups of) an elliptic surface, symplectically.
+Then, in sections \ref{onNoe}, \ref{4th}, \ref{above}, via star surgeries we construct simply connected, minimal, symplectic and exotic 4-manifolds each of which has one Seiberg-Witten basic class up to sign, and lying on the Noether line; between the Noether and half Noether lines; and above the Noether line, respectively.